rubenfiszel/master-thesis/src/flow.md

 ## Replay

 `Replay` are nodes at the frontier of two schedulers.
 They accumulate packets from the actions of the first scheduler until they receive its `CloseListener` callback.
-When received, they en-queue all the accumulated actions into the second scheduler. `Replay`s are the primary mechanism of synchronization between two `Scheduler`s.
+When received, they en-queue all the accumulated actions into the second scheduler. `Replay`s are the primary mechanisms of synchronization between two `Scheduler`s.
 A `Batch` is essentially a `Replay` with its own `Scheduler` as secondary `Scheduler`.
 However, a batch transforms the data before broadcasting instead of simply replaying it.

 **All sources of a node must share the same scheduler.
 Replays are automatically inserted to ensure that this rule is respected**